tonethar/IGME-330-Master/notes/HW-php-web-service-3.md

 header("X-this-330-service-is-kinda-lame: true");   // a custom header - by convention they begin with 'X'
 ```

-- now test your web service - it should look like this:
+- now test your web service in the browser - it should look like this:

 <hr>